RasmusLindroth/tut/docs/man/tut.7.md

 **:clear-notifications**
 : Remove all of your notifications

-**:close-window**
+**:close-pane**
-: Closes the current window, including all the timelines in said window
+: Closes the current pane, including all the timelines in said pane

 **:compose**
 : Compose a new toot